FAT 32, exFAT & NTFS: Know the Difference

 Story of File System

 Everyone is familiar with the Windows OS and its user-friendly interface.
 It still is one of the favorite operating systems for a huge number of computer users.
-While working on windows, we always come across the file systems it uses.
-The internal drive is formatted with NTFS file system and external memory is formatted with FAT32 or exFAT file system.
-Let us know more about the difference between FAT, exFAT and NTFS file systems.
+While working on Windows, we always come across the file systems it uses.
+The internal drive is formatted with the NTFS file system and external memory is formatted with FAT32 or exFAT file system.
+Let us know more about the difference between FAT, exFAT, and NTFS file systems.

-Difference Between FAT32, exFAT and NTFS File Systems
+Difference Between FAT32, exFAT, and NTFS File Systems

 The new NTFS file system was developed to meet the necessity of modern computing.
-Apart from being advanced file system architecture, it has the ability to manage the computing of present world.
-That’s why all the new operating systems with Windows and some others use this as default file system in modern computers.
+Apart from being an advanced file system architecture, it has the ability to manage the computing of the present world.
+That’s why all the new operating systems with Windows and some others use this as a default file system in modern computers.

 The NTFS File System

 The NTFS file system was introduced by Microsoft in the early 90s with its new Windows NT.
-The development of this file system was started a decade before it came into existence.
+The development of this file system started a decade before it came into existence.
 However, when it did, it was one of the most acclaimed technologies of the time.
-The New Technology File System (NTFS) offers a huge file size limit.
+The New Technology File System (NTFS) offers a vast file size limit.
 More than an average computer user needs.

 FAT32 File System